-Encryption when combined with appropriate access controls is an important technology for protecting the confidentiality and integrity of College data.
-The following guidelines help illustrate when encryption is necessary for protecting sensitive College data.
-If assistance is needed to facilitate the use of encryption technologies contact the Information Security Office at 757-221-1822.
+Encryption, when combined with appropriate access controls, is an important technology for protecting the confidentiality and integrity of William & Mary's data.
+The following guidelines help illustrate when encryption is necessary for protecting sensitive university data.
+If assistance is needed to facilitate the use of encryption technologies, contact the Information Security Office at 757-221-1822.

-These guidelines apply to all devices storing or transmitting College data.
+These guidelines apply to all devices storing or transmitting university data.

 - Sensitive data must be transmitted using encryption.

-- Passwords for College accounts should always be transmitted using encryption.
+- Passwords for university accounts should always be transmitted using encryption.

 - It is recommended but not required that encryption be used when transmitting any data not intended for public use.